 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It has not been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Discover Bank CD rates
+Discover Bank’s CD rates

 Annual Percentage Yield (APY)

-How do Discover Bank CD rates compare?
+How do Discover Bank’s CD rates compare?

 What you need to know about Discover Bank’s CDs

-How to open a CD
+How to open a Discover Bank CD

-You’ll then need to complete the application by providing your name, address, date of birth, phone number, Social Security number, employment status and possibly even your driver’s license.
+You’ll then need to complete the application by providing your name, address, date of birth, phone number, Social Security number, employment status and possibly your driver’s license.
 Once your application is complete and accepted, you’ll need to fund the account.

-How to fund the CD
+How to fund a Discover Bank CD

 You’ll need to fund it within 45 days of submitting your application, which you can do in one of three ways: